Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 How should you budget for your next course?

-Budget based on the training's role, not its subject.
+Budget against what the training is supposed to achieve.
 A mandatory compliance refresher and a high-stakes sales enablement course may cover the same hour of seat time, but the cost of getting the second one wrong is far higher.
 The budget should reflect that.

 Four questions to walk through before you ask for a quote: